alaahag/c_wait/README.md

 If the script fails to run or fails to identify any method for test-connections: it will exit with failure (exit 1).

 <h3>Where can I use this script?</h3>
-Let's say that you want to initialize a server + db with Kubernetes or Docker, but you don't want to let the server run without a db-connection up (or else it will fail on initialization).
+When you need to initialize a server + db (with Kubernetes or Docker), but you can't let the server run without a db-connection up first (or else it will fail on initialization and your server will not run properly).

 --------------------